 Issue Assumptions made Evidence Required Credits Level Ene 6 External Lighting Credits are awarded based on the provision of space lighting with dedicated energy efficient fittings and security lighting with appropriate control gear.
-Space Lighting None provided OR Non Code compliant lighting OR Code compliant lighting None provided OR Non Code compliant lighting OR Space lighting External space lighting will be provided by dedicated energy efficient fittings and will take into account needs of visually impaired people.
-Security Lighting Burglar security lights will be max.
-150W and be fitted with movement detecting control devices and daylight cut-off sensors.
+Space Lighting None provided OR Non Code compliant lighting OR Code compliant lighting Security Lighting None provided OR Non Code compliant lighting OR Code com Space lighting: Including lighting of common areas will be provided by dedicated energy efficient fittings and take into account needs of visually impaired people.
+Security Lighting: Burglar security lights will have a max. voltage of 150W and fitted with movement detecting control devices and daylight cut-off sensors.
 All other security lights will have dedicated energy efficient fittings and fitted with daylight cut-off sensors or timers.
 Relevant drawings clearly showing location of all external light fittings AND Text describing (on drawings or in specification) location and type of all external light fittings 1 of 1 Credits 1 of 1 Credits - Ene 7 Low or Zero Carbon Technologies Credits are awarded where either 10% or 15% of the dwellings carbon dioxide emissions (SAP 2005) will be offset by low or zero carbon technologies.
 Note that where funding has not been granted through the Low Carbon Buildings Programme, a feasibility study is required that meets the Code requirements.
-Select % contribution made by low or zero carbon technologies Less than 10% of demand OR 10% of demand or greater OR 15% of demand or greater It is anticipated that renewables installed will offset at least 15% of the site's carbon emissions when measured against the CSH requirements.
-This will need to be confirmed once the renewable strategy is finalised.
+Select % contribution made by low or zero carbon technologies Less than 10% of demand OR 10% of demand or greater OR 15% of demand or greater It is anticipated that GSHP, PV and solar thermal to be installed will offset around 9% of the site's carbon emissions when measured against the CSH requirements.
 Design Stage - SAP 2010 Worksheet for each Energy Type and accompanying list of specifications from an accredited energy assessor.
-Confirmation that installed renewables meet any additional requirements defined in Directive 2009/28/EC as applicable, and are certified under the Microgeneration Certification Scheme 2 of 2 Credits -
+Confirmation that installed renewables meet any additional requirements defined in Directive 2009/28/EC as applicable, and are certified under the Microgeneration Certification Scheme 1 of 2 Credits -

-Issue Assumptions made Evidence Required Credits Level Ene 8 Cycl Storage Vice Credits are awarded where safe, secure and weather proof cycle storage is provided according to the Code requirements.
-Fill in the development details below Number of bedrooms: 1 Number of cycles stored per dwelling 1 Will the storage be communal? ✓ Safe, secure, weatherproof cycle storage will be provided for one cycle.
-This will result in 2 credits, based on the assumption that the house has 2 bedrooms.
-Drawings showing AND text describing: Location, type and size of storage Access to cycle storage Any security measures Details of the proprietary system (if applicable) (Refer to Appendix A for storage space requirements) - si b 2 1 Credit - 1 storage for every 2 one bedroom dwellings.
+Issue Assumptions made Evidence Required Credits Level Ene 8 Cycl Storage Credits are awarded where safe, secure and weather proof cycle storage is provided according to the Code requirements.
+Fill in the development details below Number of bedrooms: Number of cycles stored per dwelling Will the storage be communal?
+1 Credit - 1 storage for every 2 one bedroom dwellings.
 1 storage per 2 or 3 bedroom dwelling.
 2 storage per 4+ bedroom dwelling.
 2 Credits - 1 storage per 1 bedroom dwelling.
 2 storage per 2 or 3 bedroom dwelling.
 4 storage per 4+ bedroom dwelling.
-NB Stores must be designed to size requirements in Appendix A Ene 9 Home Office One credit is awarded for the provision of space for a home office.
+Safe, secure, weatherproof cycle storage will be provided for the site.
+Individual stores will be sized to provide one space per dwelling, achieving 1 credit.
+NB Stores must be designed to size requirements in Appendix A describing: 2 of 2 Credits - Ene 9 Home Office One credit is awarded for the provision of space for a home office.
 The location, space and services provided must meet the Code requirements.
 Will there be provision for a Home Office?
-Yes OR No Provisions for a home office space will be provided in the study, as follows: - 1.8m free wall space (or fitted desk) - 2 double sockets - 2 phone points (if broadband is available only one phone point is needed) - Openable window - Adequate daylight Drawings or specification text detailing: Home office specifications (refer to Appendix B) 1 of 1 Credits -
+Yes OR No Provisions for a home office space will be provided.
+The following requirements should be comfirmed: - 1.8m free wall space - 2 double sockets - 2 phone points (if broadband is available only one phone point is needed) - Openable window - Adequate daylight Drawings or specification text detailing: Home office specifications (refer to Appendix B) 1 of 1 Credits -